clembou/github-requests/new-deployment-notes.md

 This is because of this line in client\package.json, which looks dodgy, but if I replace it with something better the app stops working locally, and still doesn't deploy to azure.
     "github-api": "github:clembou/github",

 I think azure detects node and just calls npm start.
-This builds the front end code, which I assume Azure can then just serve being as its a web server.
-And the front end stuff is all static so no problem.
+This builds the front end code, which is then served by the backend server (when built, the front end stuff is all static).
 The front end stuff then calls the server, by using the proxy in client\package.json.
-Hopefully this still works in azure .
-Npm start also starts the server with `node server.js`.
-This is how the two things both run in azure I think.
+Npm start starts the server with `node server.js`.

 I try just uploading a zip file with all the npm install type commands already run.
 I then remove these commands from deploy.cmd and upload to azure.
 The ZipDeploy page is as https://tec-systems-issue-tracker.scm.azurewebsites.net/zipdeploy.
 You can just drag a zip file in to the file view bit.